top of page

 Asset 6.png

-Directed by Tyrone Clinton Jr., The Unsung is a community-based music collective devoted to celebrating stories of the Black experience.
+Directed by Tyrone Clinton Jr., The Unsung is a harlem-based music collective devoted to celebrating stories of the Black experience.

 THE UNSUNG